-- industry, market and economic conditions and any anticipated effects on Keyera; - Keyera's future financial position and operational performance; - future dividends; - business strategy, anticipated growth and plans of management; - budgets, including future capital, operating or other expenditures and projected costs; - estimated utilization rates and throughputs; - expected costs, in-service dates and schedules for KAPS and other capital projects (including projects under construction/development); - anticipated timing for future revenue streams; - treatment of Keyera and its projects under existing and proposed governmental regulatory regimes; - the operation and effectiveness of risk management programs; - expected outcomes with respect to legal proceedings and potential insurance recoveries; - expectations regarding Keyera's ability to maintain its competitive position, raise capital and add to its assets through acquisitions or internal growth opportunities; - expectations as to the financial impact of Keyera's compliance with future environmental and carbon tax laws or regulation; - the expected impact of the COVID-19 pandemic on Keyera and the economy generally, including without limitation, potential supply chain impacts; - plans, targets, and strategies with respect to reducing greenhouse gas emissions and anticipated reductions in emissions levels; and - Keyera's ESG, climate change and risk management initiatives and their implementation generally.
+- industry, market and economic conditions and any anticipated effects on Keyera; - Keyera's future financial position and operational performance; - future dividends, including anticipated changes to Keyera's dividend payment schedule; - business strategy, anticipated growth and plans of management; - budgets, including future capital, operating or other expenditures and projected costs; - estimated utilization rates and throughputs; - expected costs, in-service dates, processing capacity and schedules for KAPS, the Pipestone gas plant and other capital projects (including projects under construction/development); - Stonepeak Partners LP's acquisition of a 50% interest in KAPS, including the anticipated timing thereof; - expected schedules for turnarounds and in-line inspections; - anticipated timing for future revenue streams; - plans and developments with respect to low-carbon projects in Alberta's Industrial Heartland; - plans with respect to employee engagement initiatives; - treatment of Keyera and its projects under existing and proposed governmental regulatory regimes; - the operation and effectiveness of risk management programs; - expected outcomes with respect to legal proceedings and potential insurance recoveries; - expectations regarding Keyera's ability to maintain its competitive position, raise capital and add to its assets through acquisitions or internal growth opportunities; - expectations as to the financial impact of Keyera's compliance with future environmental and carbon tax laws or regulation; - the expected impact of the COVID-19 pandemic on Keyera and the economy generally, including without limitation, potential supply chain impacts; - plans, targets, and strategies with respect to reducing greenhouse gas emissions and anticipated reductions in emissions levels; - strategies, goals and plans with respect to community engagement, including Indigenous community engagement; and - Keyera's ESG, climate change and risk management initiatives and their implementation generally.

-All forward-looking information reflects Keyera's beliefs and assumptions based on information available at the time the applicable forward-information is made and in light of Keyera's current expectations with respect to such things as the outlook for general economic trends, industry trends, commodity prices, Keyera's access to the capital markets and the cost of raising capital, producer and customer activity levels, the COVID-19 pandemic and the duration and impact thereof, general compliance with Keyera's plans, strategies, programs, and goals across its reporting and monitoring systems among employees, stakeholders, and service providers, the integrity and reliability of Keyera's assets, and the governmental, regulatory and legal environment.
+All forward-looking information reflects Keyera's beliefs and assumptions based on information available at the time the applicable forward-information is made and in light of Keyera's current expectations with respect to such things as the success of Keyera's operations and growth and expansion projects, the outlook for general economic trends, industry trends, commodity prices and interest rates, Keyera's access to the capital markets and the cost of raising capital, producer and customer activity levels, fluctuations in energy prices based on worldwide demand and geopolitical events, the COVID-19 pandemic and the duration and impact thereof, general compliance with Keyera's plans, strategies, programs, and goals across its reporting and monitoring systems among employees, stakeholders, and service providers, the integrity and reliability of Keyera's assets, and the governmental, regulatory and legal environment.
 For all construction projects, estimated completion times and costs assume that construction proceeds as planned on schedule and on budget and that, where required, all regulatory approvals and other third-party approvals or consents are received on a timely basis.
 In some instances, this AIF may also contain forward-looking information attributed to third parties.
 Forward-looking information does not guarantee future performance.
 Management believes that its assumptions and expectations reflected in the forward-looking information contained herein are reasonable based on the information available on the date such information is provided and the process used to prepare the information.
 However, it cannot assure readers that these expectations will prove to be correct.